 BIOS has not sold any Personal Information subject to the California Consumer Privacy Act of 2018 for monetary or other valuable consideration in the past 12 months.

-A cookie is a small text file, with an ID tag, that is transferred to your computer browser when you visit our Website.
+A cookie is a small text file, with an ID tag, that is transferred to your computer browser when you visit our Site.
 The cookie assigns a unique identifier to your device and stores that data, along with your preferences and settings, to remember who you are.
-We may also use web beacons that count users who have visited our Website, and gather usage and performance data.
-These technologies enhance your experience in using our Website and enable companies to market products and services and deliver targeted advertising to you.
-By using the Website you agree to our use and placement of cookies on your device and our use of web beacons.
-Our Website may also include cookies and web beacons from third-party providers, such as site analytics and other content providers.
+We may also use web beacons that count users who have visited our Site, and gather usage and performance data.
+These technologies enhance your experience in using our Site and enable companies to market products and services and deliver targeted advertising to you.
+By using the Site you agree to our use and placement of cookies on your device and our use of web beacons.
+Our Site may also include cookies and web beacons from third-party providers, such as site analytics and other content providers.
 We do not control the dissemination of these technologies by third party providers and these can be managed through your browser or by checking the third party’s website for more information.

 You may opt-out of our use of these technologies through your browser settings and may enable, disable or delete cookies, and/or set the browser to notify you whenever a cookie is stored on your device.
 For more information on how to make these changes you may refer to the settings of the browser you are using to view the Site (typically located under “Help” or “Tools”) and additional guidance is available at www.allaboutcookies.org.
 Please note that if you disable or delete these technologies, you may not be able to access certain areas of our Site, and certain features and functions of the Site may not work properly.
 If you access our Site through a different device or browser you will need to complete the opt-out procedures again as your elected settings are specific to each browser and device.